heutelbeck/sapl-server/sapl-editor-for-vaadin/README.md

 ### Vaadin 14 Web Application

 The text editors are implemented as addons for a Vaadin 14 application.
-As such it is required that the target application uses at least a Vaadin 14.
+As such it is required that the target application uses at least Vaadin 14.

 For a quick start the base application Vaadin Flow Quick Start can be used: